Laoang: Pre-Spanish Time

+In the local epic called siday entitled Bingi of Lawan as written in the article of Scott, Lawan is a prosperous settlement in Samar.

 Christianization (Spanish Era)

 The Christianisation of Laoang was as early as the evangelisation of the whole island, and began when Jesuit missionaries arrived in Tinago (now Dapdap in Tarangnan, Samar), on October 15, 1596.
 Soon after, the missionaries traversed the north-west of the island over the Gandara River and reached Ibabao in the north-east.
 They founded a mission station in Catubig (originally in Binongtoan, Las Navas).
 In 1605 the Catubig mission established other mission stations: in Rawis, Batac (Batag Island), Laoang, and Palapag.
 In 1606, the center of the Ibabao mission was moved from Catubig to Palapag.
 The mission center of Palapag was called Residencia de Cabo del Espritu Santo.
 In the 1650s Laoang became one of ten mission-stations covered by the Palapag Residencia which comprised stations from Bobon to Borongan.

 On February 27, 1767, Charles III of Spain expelled the Society of Jesus from the Spanish Empire and all its territories including the Philippines.
 The order then left the colony in batches between August 1769 and January 1770, and were replaced by the Franciscans who arrived in Catbalogan on September 25, 1768.
 Rev. José Anda, SJ was the last Jesuit to minister in Laoang and Rev. Antonio Toledo, OFM took over administration of Laoang, with the titular St. Michael the Archangel upon his arrival in November 1768.
 In the same year, Pambujan was founded as a visita of Laoang (visita was the 17th-century ecclesiastical term for a village with a non-resident priest, similar to chapelries in Britain).

 To prevent raids by Moro invaders, the Governor-General proposed in 1814 the construction of defensive plans.
 Rev. José Mata, parish priest of both Laoang and Palapag, was cited for being the first to have launched a construction of muralla in Laoang at his own expense.
 To ease the constant shuttling of the parish priest from Palapag to Laoang, the townspeople of Laoang petitioned for a permanent minister.
 During the tenure of Rev. Manuel Lozano in the 1840s, an earthquake damaged the parish church, which was renovated between 1848 and 1852 by Rev Sebastian Almonacid.
 He had the attached rectory fixed as well, and he directed the construction of the tribunal and schoolhouse using stone and wood.

 On August 4, 1863, Pambujan seceded from Laoang.
 In 1869 a great fire broke out in the town and besides many other buildings, it consumed the entire roof and wooden materials of the church, belfry and convent.
 Five years later the church complex was reconstructed.
-By 1890, Laoang had the population of 5,384 in the población and a total of 2,754 in four visitas and eight barrios.
+By 1890, Laoang had a population of 5,384 in the población and a total of 2,754 in four visitas and eight barrios.
 The last Spanish parish priest of Laoang was Rev. Telesforo Acereda, after which the entire Philippine Islands were ceded by Spain to the United States of America in 1898.